wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/advanced-usage/shuffleboard-tuning-pid.rst

   .. code-tab:: java

-    // Command Example
     ShuffleboardTab tab = Shuffleboard.getTab("Shooter");
     NetworkTableEntry shooterEnable = tab.add("Shooter Enable", false).getEntry();

-    new NetworkButton(shooterEnable).whenPressed(new InstantCommand(m_shooter::enable));
+    // Command Example assumed to be in a PIDSubsystem new NetworkButton(shooterEnable).whenPressed(new InstantCommand(m_shooter::enable));

     // Timed Robot Example
-    SmartDashboard.putData("Shooter Enable", pidController.Enable());
+    if (shooterEnable.getBoolean()) {
+      // Calculates the output of the PID algorithm based on the sensor reading
+      // and sends it to a motor
+      motor.set(pid.calculate(encoder.getDistance(), setpoint));
+    }

   .. code-tab:: c++

     frc::ShuffleboardTab& tab = frc::Shuffleboard::GetTab("Shooter");
     nt::NetworkTableEntry shooterEnable = tab.Add("Shooter Enable", false).GetEntry();

-    // Command-based
-    frc2::NetworkButton(shooterEnable).WhenPressed(frc2::InstantCommand([&] { m_shooter.Enable(); }));
+    // Command-based assumed to be in a PIDSubsystem frc2::NetworkButton(shooterEnable).WhenPressed(frc2::InstantCommand([&] { m_shooter.Enable(); }));

-    // Timed
+    // Timed Robot Example
-    frc::SmartDashboard::PutData("Shooter Enabled", pidController.Enable());

-Try various values to get the desired motor performance.
-You can look at the video linked to at the beginning of this article or other sources on the internet to get the desired performance.
+    if (shooterEnable.getBoolean()) {
+      // Calculates the output of the PID algorithm based on the sensor reading
+      // and sends it to a motor
+      motor.Set(pid.Calculate(encoder.GetDistance(), setpoint));
+    }